-The Briggs & Stratton 30676 is ideal for those who love traveling in their RVs because of its portability and power.
+The Briggs & Stratton 30676 is ideal for those who love traveling in their RVs because suitable for its portability and power.

-It’s also good for those who want to keep a backup generator in the event of a power outage.
+It’s also suitable for those who want to keep a backup generator during a power outage.

-The Briggs & Stratton is powered by an OHV 4-strong engine.
+An OHV 4-strong engine powers the Briggs & Stratton.
 It peaks at 4,375 watts and runs at 3,500 watts.

-While the Briggs & Stratton weighs in at 114lbs and can be difficult to carry around, it does come with 7in wheels for easy transporting.
-It comes with 3 outlets altogether, two 120V household outlets and one 120V-20/30A RV outlet.
+While the Briggs challenging weighs in at 114lbs and can be difficult to carry around, it does come with 7in wheels for easy transporting.
+In addition, it comes with three outlets, two 120V household outlets, and one 120V-20/30A RV outlet.